18F/pclob/_reports/2016-02_update-on-recommendations-215-702.md

 concepts governing the program.”
 The FISC noted in its Memorandum Opinion and Order reauthorizing the Section 702 program that this document had been submitted, but the Court did not incorporate the filing into its order or otherwise refer to the filing.

-21
-Recommendation 6: Periodically Assess Upstream Collection Technology to Ensure that Only Authorized Communications Are Acquired
+### Recommendation 6: Periodically Assess Upstream Collection Technology to Ensure that Only Authorized Communications Are Acquired
-Status:
-Implemented
+**Status:
+Implemented**

-Text of the Board’s Recommendation:
+**Text of the Board’s Recommendation:**
 To build on current efforts to filter upstream communications to avoid collection of purely domestic communications, the NSA and DOJ, in consultation with affected telecommunications service providers, and as appropriate, with independent experts,